Last update: December 23, 2018

 - A crowd-sourced story map that asks Higher Education Research Active Collaborations 2018 of Esri Canada.

-- New!
-A crowd-sourced story map that asks What Questions Have You Answered by Mapping and Spatial Analysis in GIS?, by Esri Canada.
+- A crowd-sourced story map that asks What Questions Have You Answered by Mapping and Spatial Analysis in GIS?, by Esri Canada.

 - Water Wells Site Selection in East Africa using GIS, by Claudia Cáceres & Sarah Osailan of Claremont Graduate University.